 - 3. In the node builder, select Invoked via a Client Request. - 4.
-Click the X in the top right-hand corner.
+Click Close.
 The node builder closes and the empty node that was associated with the Start node is now populated with a Client Request node.

 To Design Your Client Request Node